top of page

 Since 2019, MJQR is published two times a year - May & November.
 From 2007 to 2018, MJQR was published once every two years.

-GUIDELINES FOR SUBMISSION & PREPARATION OF ARTICLE
+GUIDELINES FOR SUBMISSION & PREPARATION OF MANUSCRIPT

 Anchor 1